nimilitao/anime-startpage/README.md

 npm run dev
 ```

-Visit the site at http://localhost:3000 to see it in action and deploy it.
+Visit the site at http://localhost:3000 to see it in action, customize anything you want, and deploy it.

 Then, you need to set it up in your browser, setting the page as start page.
 To set your deployed startpage as the homepage or new tab page, follow the instructions for your preferred browser: